MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

 az deployment group create --resource-group <ResourceGroupName> --template-file <Template.json> --parameters <Parameters.json>
 ```

-### Steps
-The steps to install VM insights using ARM templates are as follows.
-Each of these steps in described in detail in the following sections.

 ### Deploy agents
 Install the required agents on your machines using guidance in the following articles.
 Dependency agent is only required if you want to enable the Map feature.